 In other cities, New Years Eve comes and goes and everyone wakes up happy in the morning.
 But New Yorkers wake up with a bigger hangover and $500 in new credit card debt.

 Nope, this is New York City.
-It has to be more complicated and exert more energy than every place else, just like that weekly trip to the grocery store.
-You don’t get to pull the grocery cart up to your car.
-In the City, you have to haul the heavy bags for blocks, regardless of whether it is rainy and cold.
+It has to be more complicated and exert more energy than every other city, just like that weekly trip to the grocery store.

 Restaurants and bars make it just as difficult, requiring reservations weeks in advance.
 What happens if I break up with my girlfriend between now and New Years?
 Is there an insurance policy I can take out on these reservations?
 But here is where I really feel the pressure.